-Here’s a look at the diversity of properties and experiences you can expect at the Charming Inns of Alberta.
+Here’s a look at the diversity of properties and experiences you can expect at the Charming Inns across Alberta.

-I don’t know how many times I have driven past the Baker Creek Mountain Resort on Highway 1A in Banff National Park – but it’s a big number.
+I don’t know how many times I have driven past Baker Creek by Basecamp on Highway 1A in Banff National Park – but it’s a big number.
 And yet the property located along Baker Creek is large – and unmissable so just call me clueless.

 Two doors opened off the main floor to private decks, one with a small barbecue and swinging chair – and the other to a couple of Adirondack chairs.
 Both had a view of the creek and some of the log cabins scattered throughout the woods.